tgdwyer/tgdwyer.github.io/_chapters/functionaljavascript.md

 ## Computation with Pure Functions

 Pure functions may seem restrictive, but in fact pure function expressions and higher-order functions can be combined into powerful programs.
 In fact, anything you can compute with an imperative program can be computed through function composition.
 Side effects are required eventually, but they can be managed and the places they occur can be isolated.
-Let’s do a little demonstration; although it might be a bit impractical, we’ll make a little list processing environment with just functions:
+Let’s do a little demonstration; although it might be a bit impractical, we’ll make a list processing environment with just functions:

 ```javascript
 const cons = (_head, _rest)=> selector=> selector(_head, _rest);